 a.
-Non-derivative financial liabilities and insurance liabilities b.
-Non-derivative financial assets
+Non-derivative financial liabilities

 The following tables detail the remaining contractual maturity for financial liabilities and insurance liabilities that have been drawn up based on the undiscounted cash flows of financial liabilities based on the earliest date on which NICB can be required to pay.
 The table includes both interest and principal cash flow.